What is the Burden Rate?

 Using Burden Rates is a good way to manage your projects’ costs by knowing just how much money you are spending on burden costs to get a project done and collectively all your projects.
 This knowledge will help you do projects with high value and reasonable costs against those with high costs and marginal or low value.

 Let’s say you own a business, and you have sales and marketing people on your staff.
 These employees’ time is to be billed to your clients.
 In this, the salary to the above staff is reported under COGS.
-When you review your profit and loss statement, you will find that the staff’s salaries are subtracted from income, and accordingly, the gross profit is calculated.
+When you review your profit and loss statementProfit And Loss StatementThe profit and loss statement is a financial report that summarizes the company's revenues and expenses over a period of time to determine profit or loss for that period., you will find that the staff’s salaries are subtracted from income, and accordingly, the gross profit is calculated.
 Here, you can glance if your services are profitable, at least from a higher level.

 Suppose there is a company in which marketing staff is paid $50,000, and the sales staff salary is paid $30,000 per annum.
 Annual taxes and other benefits paid to market staff are $13,000 and to sales staff is $10,000 per annum.
 What is the labor burden rate for marketing staff and sales staff?